Mayiladuthurai: By rail

 Mayiladuthurai Junction is a crucial railway station in Tamil Nadu.
 It in the Southern Railway's Tiruchirappalli division, located on the Main line connecting the state capital Chennai with Tiruchirappali.
 With five platforms, it connects major cities such as Chennai, Thanjavur, and Karaikudi, handling both passenger and freight traffic, including services to Karaikal port.
-The station currently manages 79 trains, with 12 originating and 12 terminating, and hosts long-distance trains such as the Rameswaram Ayodhya Cantonment Express, Mannargudi Bhagat Ki Kothi SF Express, Banaras Rameswaram Weekly SF Express, Mysuru–Mayiladuthurai Mail Express, Cholan Super Fast Express, Padmini Express and Mayiladuthurai–Coimbatore Jan Shatabdi Express.
+The station currently manages 79 trains, with 21 originating and 21 terminating, and hosts long-distance trains such as the Rameswaram Ayodhya Cantonment Express, Mannargudi Bhagat Ki Kothi SF Express, Banaras Rameswaram Weekly SF Express, Mysuru–Mayiladuthurai Mail Express, Cholan Super Fast Express, Padmini Express and Mayiladuthurai–Coimbatore Jan Shatabdi Express.
 There are regular express trains that connect the city with major cities in the state such as Chennai, Coimbatore, Madurai, and Tiruchirappalli.
-There are passenger trains that connect Mayiladuthurai with Thanjavur, Tiruchirapalli, Thiruvarur, Karaikkal, Nagapattinam, Chidambaram, Cuddalore, and Viluppuram.
+There are passenger trains that connect Mayiladuthurai with Thanjavur, Tiruchirapalli, Thiruvarur, Karaikkal, Nagapattinam, Chidambaram, Cuddalore, Karaikal, Mannargudi, Karaikudi, Rameshwaram and Viluppuram.